DKFZ-ODCF/SophiaWorkflow/README.md

   * Added executability check for sample metadata configuration values
   * Consistent usage of grepIgnoreEmpty to handle input files without matches for low-coverage/WES input data
   * Documentation
+  * GPL 2+

 * Version 2.1.2

-  * Bugfix: In no-control case the PDF file path was not defined.
+  * Bugfix: In no-control case a PDF file path was not defined.

 * Version 2.1.1